 "Hello, that's amazing!!!
 Thank you very much, you are right, it is a great way to start the week.
 My cheeks are hurting because I can't stop smiling hahaha :D

-Now I can start with the back account, IRD and everything else yeah!!!
+Now I can start with the bank account, IRD and everything else yeah!!!

 Thanks again and let's keep going into the next stage, but now I know in a much more relaxed way :) Saul S."

 - Find out how our powerful Job Search Program will boost your search for a job in New Zealand.